-To help make your spring cleaning of the medicine cabinet a success, the U.S. Drug Enforcement Agency (DEA) is sponsoring National Prescription Drug Take-Back Day on April 26.
+To help make your spring cleaning of the medicine cabinet a success, the U.S. Drug Enforcement Administration (DEA) is sponsoring National Prescription Drug Take-Back Day on April 26.
 The DEA’s website lists locations throughout the country where you can drop off unused or expired medications from 10 a.m. to 2 p.m. on that day for safe disposal.

 Take-Back Day Lets Us Dispose of Dangerous Drugs

 Most of us have at some point been guilty of stockpiling our own little pharmacy of leftover medications.
 The longer we hold on to these unneeded drugs, though, the more likely it is that somebody will be harmed by them, either through intentional misuse or accidental ingestion.

 “It’s important for people to use that Take-Back Day as an opportunity to get rid of medicines that are lying around their house, or medicines that they don’t use anymore,” said Dr. Carmen Catizone, executive director of the National Association of Boards of Pharmacy.
 “The reason ... is that those medications sometimes find themselves in the hands of children or other people that are trying to abuse those drugs.”

 According to the Centers for Disease Control and Prevention (CDC),